Rome2Rio

 What companies run services between St. Louis, MO, USA and Ireland?

-Delta, American Airlines, and five other airlines fly from Lambert–St. Louis International Airport (STL) to Dublin Airport (DUB) 4 times a day.
+American Airlines, Aer Lingus, and six other airlines fly from Lambert–St. Louis International Airport (STL) to Dublin Airport (DUB) twice daily.

 Airlines